 As of 16 October 2017, companies, Belgian or international non-profit organisations, and foundations are required to collect and hold information on their beneficial owners.
 The register should contain at least their name, date of birth, nationality, and country of residence, as well as the nature and extent of the beneficial interest held.
 A UBO is defined as any private individual who directly or indirectly controls or owns a company or another legal entity incorporated in Belgium, holding 25% of the shares, voting rights, or ownership interest.
 If no UBO can be appointed, the senior management personnel of that entity will be considered to be the UBOs.

-The deadline for first registration to the UBO register is extended from 30 November 2018 to 31 March 2019.
+The deadline for first registration to the UBO register has been extended to 30 September 2019.

 Disclosure and exchange of cross-border arrangements by tax advisers (DAC6)